 The beauty of risk-adjusted vouchers is, if done correctly, insurers no longer have an incentive to “cream skim” the best patients or otherwise avoid the worst.
 The adverse selection issue is neutralized, and insurers are now free to compete on cost and quality instead.
 Insurers that find innovative ways of holding down costs get to keep the surplus from their vouchers as profit.

 Excess coverage would only engage for costs beyond a certain limit, perhaps two standard deviations above the mean expected cost.
-Funding for excess coverage could come from Pigouvian taxes, like sugar the sugar tax I explored here, and tobacco taxes.
+Funding for excess coverage could come from Pigouvian taxes, like the Sugar-Sweetened Beverage tax I explored here, and tobacco taxes.
 The taxes would simultaneously internalize negative externalities while using the revenue in a socially beneficial way.

 The competition between insurers will go a long way toward curbing healthcare costs, but what of goods and services that are not covered under the Basic Package?
 I have previously illustrated how tort reform, patent buyout auctions, occupational license reform, and regulatory streamlining, can accelerate innovation and reduce costs.
 But healthcare needs greater still market exposure.